SergejBre/SynchroTime/README.md

 ## Recommended System Requirements

-* For correct work your system time required to be synchronized with NTP.
+* For correct work your system time required to be synchronized with Network Time Protocol (NTP).
 Only in this case the program will work according to the declared specifications.
 Under Linux, the ntp service is installed by the following command
 ```
  $ sudo apt-get install ntp
 ```